North Ward

 The educational profile of North Ward exceeds national averages, with above-average qualification levels and academic performance metrics

-North Ward's educational attainment exceeds broader benchmarks.
-Among residents aged 15+, 40.7% have university qualifications, compared to 20.1% in the SA4 region and 20.6% in the Rest of Queensland.
-Bachelor degrees are most common at 25.3%, followed by postgraduate qualifications (11.5%) and graduate diplomas (3.9%).
-Vocational credentials are also prevalent, with 28.5% of residents aged 15+ holding them – advanced diplomas comprise 10.2% and certificates make up 18.3%.
+North Ward's educational attainment is notably higher than broader benchmarks.
+Among residents aged 15+, 40.7% hold university qualifications, compared to 20.1% in the SA4 region and 20.6% in the rest of Queensland.
+Bachelor degrees are most prevalent at 25.3%, followed by postgraduate qualifications (11.5%) and graduate diplomas (3.9%).
+Vocational credentials are also common, with 28.5% of residents aged 15+ holding such qualifications - advanced diplomas at 10.2% and certificates at 18.3%.

 Frequently Asked Questions - Education